slerman12/Help-me/3-Disproof.md

 ### Slavery or impossible

+It might be worth to point out that they were once again threatening me to do work that they weren’t paying me for, since I was getting my funding through working for the Mechanical Engineering department, also assigned to me (and funding that I helped secure through both giving ideas for and writing parts of the grants).

 The demand put on me was more excessive than any word other than "slavery" summarizes:

 1. Find yet another advisor